About the HDEV Peer Advisor Internship:

 - Talk with prospective students interested in transferring into CCPA

-- This is a two semester internship, and students will earn eight internship credits (four credits in the fall and four credits in the spring).
+- This is a two-semester internship, and students will earn 8 internship credits (4 credits in the fall and 4 credits in the spring).

-- To get full credits, students have to spend seven hours in the peer advisors' office and attend required one-hour meeting every week.
+- To get full credits, students have to spend seven hours in the peer advisors' office and attend a required, one-hour meeting every week.

-- In addition to the eight hours weekly time commitment, students must keep weekly journals and complete an academic research paper on a subject relevant to the internship experiences.
+- In addition to the eight-hour weekly time commitment, students must keep weekly journals and complete an academic research paper on a subject relevant to the internship experience.

-- Enrolled as a full-time matriculated CCPA student and have earned at least 57 credits by the end of the Spring semester at BU
+- Enrolled as a full-time matriculated CCPA student and have earned at least 57 credits by the end of the spring semester at Binghamton University

-- Strong academic record (minimum 3.0 cumulative GPA) and be in a good standing with the university (*students with lower than 3.0 GPA might be taken into consideration)
+- Possess a strong academic record (minimum 3.0 cumulative GPA) and be in a good standing with the University (*students with lower than 3.0 GPA might be taken into consideration)

-- No more than one incomplete grade on the transcript
+- Have no more than one incomplete grade on the transcript

-- Showing involvement in on-campus or off-campus extracurricular activities
+- Demonstrate involvement in on-campus or off-campus extracurricular activities

-- Available for weekly training meeting (every Wednesday from 11am-12pm)
+- Available for weekly training meeting (every Wednesday from 11am-noon)

 - Possess a positive and team-oriented attitude

-- Skilled in using BU Brain, reading DARS report, and utilizing other campus software
+- Skilled in using BU Brain, reading DARS reports and using other campus software

-- Able to attend the week long training on August (the week prior to the start of each fall semester)
+- Able to attend the week-long training in August (the week prior to the start of the fall semester)

-- Come to Peer Advising Office and talk to one of the peer advisers before submit the application
+- Come to Peer Advising Office and talk to one of the peer advisors before submitting the application

-"My overall experience as an HDEV Peer Adviser was quite positive.
+"My overall experience as an HDEV Peer Advisor was quite positive.
 I learned a lot

 of facts about the major and the university, as well as skills in dealing with people,